 Like a championship boxer who only lands sucker punches, Fight Club is a bold and bracing movie that constantly throws you for a loop.
 Edward Norton stars as a corporate drone who tries to fill the void in his life first by buying catalog crap and then by starting an underground boxing group with a gleeful malcontent played by Brad Pitt.
-As their Fight Club evolves into a band of would-be revolutionaries who are determined to turn our superficial and materialistic society upside down, the movie at first seems to turn anarchy into just another trend.
+As their “fight club” evolves into a band of would-be revolutionaries who are determined to turn our superficial and materialistic society upside down, the movie at first seems to turn anarchy into just another trend.
 But a dramatic twist in the last half hour allows the movie both its rebellious voice and its surprisingly redemptive vision.
-By its end, director David Fincher has turned Fight Club into a riveting study of a psychosis brought on by our callous consumer age.
+By its end, director David Fincher has turned Fight Club into a riveting study of a psychosis that’s made worse by our callous consumer age.